Can you take phentermine and semaglutide together?

 Potential risks of taking semaglutide and phentermine together

-There could be risks to taking semaglutide and phentermine together, since combining these medications for weight loss has not been studied.
+There are potential risks to taking semaglutide and phentermine together, since combining these medications for weight loss has not been studied in large-scale clinical trials.
+The phentermine drug label recommends against taking the medication alongside any other medication that can cause weight loss.

 Side effects

 Both semaglutide and phentermine cause side effects, some of which can be serious.
-Combining medications may increase risks, particularly of hypoglycemia in patients with type 2 diabetes as this is specifically mentioned in the FDA drug label of phentermine.
+Combining them may increase risks — including hypoglycemia in people with type 2 diabetes, which is specifically mentioned in the FDA drug label of phentermine.

-Both medications can cause side effects like diarrhea, constipation, dizziness, and headache.
+Both medications can cause side effects such as diarrhea, constipation, dizziness, and headache.
 Common side effects are listed below.

 Side effects of semaglutide